vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

 ![image](/assets/2024-09-07/010.png)

-Under the tab 'Report Settings' we can find the option to apply filters to the report.
+Under the **Report settings** tab, we can apply filters to the report.
 The filters are built as JSON strings.

 ![image](/assets/2024-09-07/020.png)

 ## Understanding filters

-The above mentioned filters are actually and array of filters wrapped in brackets.
-The main form of the JSON that be used within the filter property of the PBI control:
+The filters are actually an array of filters wrapped in brackets.
+Here is the main form of the JSON that can be used within the filter property of the PBI control:

 {% highlight json %}
 [